Vetch Field

-The Vetch Field was a football stadium in Swansea, Wales, and was the home ground of Swansea City A.F.C. from the club’s founding until 2005.
-Following its closure, the club relocated to a newly constructed stadium, originally named the Liberty Stadium upon its opening in 2005.
-In 2021, as part of a sponsorship agreement, the stadium was rebranded as the Swansea.com Stadium.
-Opened in 1912, the ground held around 12,000 at the time of its closure, but upwards of 30,000 at its peak.
+The Vetch Field was a football stadium in Swansea, Wales, and was the home ground of Swansea City A.F.C. from the club’s founding until its closure in 2005.
+Opened in 1912, the ground held upwards of 30,000 at its peak, with this reduced to around 12,000 at the time of closure.
+Following its closure, the club relocated to a newly constructed stadium named the Liberty Stadium (known as the Swansea.com Stadium since 2021).

 As well as being home to the Swans, the Vetch also hosted games for the Wales national football team, with 18 internationals played at the Vetch between 1921 and 1988.
 Other sports also found a home at the Vetch, with 8 rugby league matches played there between 1990 and 1999.
 In 1960, local boy Brian Curvis beat the Australian boxer George Barnes at the Vetch to win the Commonwealth (British Empire) Welterweight title.

 The stadium also operated as a music venue, hosting The Who in 1976 and Stevie Wonder in 1984.

 The Vetch's final Football League fixture was a 1–0 win for Swansea over Shrewsbury Town on 30 April 2005.
 The last game of football to be held at the Vetch was the 2005 FAW Premier Cup final, which saw Swansea beat Wrexham 2–1.

 The Vetch continues to be the subject of much nostalgia amongst some Swansea fans, who often feel that it had a more vibrant and authentic atmosphere than the Swansea.com Stadium.